 In this soup we have onions, garlic, carrots, celery, and potatoes!
 If you’re looking for an extra veggie fix, adding a few cups of baby spinach will work wonderfully.
 Toss it into the soup 5 or 10 minutes before serving – that way it won’t wilt too much.
 My mom actually always made this soup with spinach (or escarole), but my rebellious adult soul choose to not.

 I’ll take my daily dose of green in the form of these bacon and jalapeno scones, thank you very much.
 So good with soup!

-The liquid base of this soup is extremely flavorful thanks to the combination of beef broth, chicken broth, Parmesan cheese, and tomato paste.
+The liquid base of this meatball and potato soup is extremely flavorful thanks to the combination of beef broth, chicken broth, Parmesan cheese, and tomato paste.
 A tiny touch of crushed red pepper flakes add a subtle kick.
 Y-U-M.

 This recipe is soup-er easy (← couldn’t resist!), but the longest part is waiting for it to simmer.
 Pour yourself a glass of wine (or two), kick up your feet (when was the last time you did that?!), and take in the amazing smells coming from your kitchen.
 Before you know it, it’ll be time to scoop and serve.
 Happy slurping, soup lovers!